Fact checkedFact Checked

 • 95 percentile or higher, they are obese

 Keep in mind that body mass index(BMI) is just a screening tool and does not directly assess body fat.
 You should certainly see a doctor if you are worried about your child’s weight status.
 Most importantly, please don’t make your children follow a weight loss plan that is not approved by their doctor and dietitian.
-A nutrition plan that is not advised by your children’s doctor and dietitian could do more harm than any good.
-Because your growing child has nutritional needs to meet and a weight loss diet should be planned accordingly.
+A nutrition plan that is not advised by your children’s doctor and dietitian could do more harm than good.
+Because your growing child has nutritional needs to meet and a diet for kids to lose weight should be planned accordingly.

 Moderation is key to a balanced healthy diet.
 In most conditions, it is hard and unnecessary to limit all unhealthy foods in a child’s diet.
 From time to time, they should be allowed to have fun with food.
 There is no reason not to eat ice cream on a great sunny day.
 Teaching them the importance of moderation is way healthier, so you don’t have to limit everything and count calories.
 You can teach food groups how much they should eat from each group of food to have healthy and balanced nutrition[8].
 Here is what you can advise your child: